Geoffrey Hodson: Early life

 According to Hodson, his occult experiences began when he was about five or six years old.
 He had dream experiences in the half waking state and this seemed to be connected with Kundalini, the power of life and one of the great forces also known as the "Serpent Fire".

 He served in the British Army as an officer and tank commander during the First World War.
-Subsequently he spent his life as an anti-war activist through his teachings and insights.
+Subsequently, he spent his life as an anti-war activist through his teachings and insights.
 Following demobilisation he married Miss Jane Carter and he joined the YMCA Secretariat.

 Angelic visionary

 It was around this time he met Mary De La Middleton, who said that her own master, the Master Rakoczy, had instructed her to show him how to awaken clairvoyance when required, focus it at different levels, project energies and heal others.
 It was at this stage Geoffrey Hodson with his wife toured Lancashire on his motorcycle and sidecar making detailed notes on the various types of fairies and nature spirits there.
 This culminated when he was on holiday in the valley of Sheepscombe where he and his wife claimed to have studied the angelic kingdom and that he received teachings from a high angel.
 This was the beginning of his work with the angelic kingdom.
 He wrote many books about his investigations there and the angelic teachings given him throughout his life.
-Hodson was one of many (along with Arthur Conan Doyle) fooled by the Cottingley Fairies hoax.

 South Africa, Australia and New Zealand

 In 1937 he traveled to South Africa to stay with friends Mr and Mrs Quail and their daughter Ethelwynne, who was an artist.
-Under Hodson’s direction she painted the illustrations for his book, The Kingdom of the Gods.
+Under Hodson's direction she painted the illustrations for his book, The Kingdom of the Gods.
 Hodson then went to Australia to be with his wife Jane, who since 1929 had progressive paralysis due to multiple sclerosis.
 She died in 1962.
 He served there as president of the Blavatsky Lodge, while a Perth theosophist Miss Sandra Chase took care of his wife.
 In 1940 he was invited by the New Zealand lodge to tour their main centres.
-While there he became founder and president of the New Zealand Vegetarian Society.
+While there he became founder and president of the New Zealand Vegetarian Society in 1943.
 He was also elected president of the Council of Combined Animal Welfare Organisations of New Zealand.

 India and America

-Hodson also served as the director of studies of the School of the Wisdom at the International Headquarters of the Theosophical Society at Adyar, Chennai in India, for four sessions, in 1953-54, then in 1954-1955 and again in 1961.
+Hodson also served as the director of studies of the School of the Wisdom at the International Headquarters of the Theosophical Society at Adyar, Chennai in India, for four sessions, in 1953–54, then in 1954-1955 and again in 1961.
 Hodson was a guest lecturer at the Krotona School of Theosophy in Ojai, California.